mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

 Update Log:

+Update 1.47:

+Mar 23, 2020: New graphics have been added to the 'Custom Art' Folder, which includes Orc pixel art and a promotional card.

 Update 1.46.1:

 Mar 22, 2020: The creation of Weapon.cs class and updates to PickUpCoin.cs, Chest.cs and UIController.cs classes.
 New sprites added, includes new spriteSheet for practiceSword.
 New animation practiceSword.anim) added.